Baked Chocolate Zucchini Doughnuts with finely chopped walnuts, topped with a chocolate glaze and some pretty sprinkles.

-I have shared a couple of doughnut recipes here on the blog before and both of the deep fried variety.
-Such as these Zeppole, Ricotta Doughnuts and more recently my Castagnole Fritte.
 However, my chocolate zucchini doughnuts featured today are of a completely different variety.
-They are baked not fried and with the addition of grated zucchini and finely chopped walnuts.
+They’re baked not fried and with the addition of grated zucchini and finely chopped walnuts.

-These chocolate zucchini doughnuts have a cake like texture and are super moist made more so after being dunked in a decadent chocolate glaze.
+These chocolate zucchini doughnuts have a soft cake like texture.
+They’re super moist and made more so after being dunked in a decadent chocolate glaze.

-One will barely notice the zucchini in the doughnut because it just melts into the batter as it bakes, which is a great thing if there are finicky eaters in the family.
-It is one more wonderful way to hide the vegetables, in my opinion, when cooking or baking.
+One will barely notice the zucchini in the doughnut because it just melts into the batter as it bakes.
+This is a great thing if there are finicky eaters in your family.

 Do use a piping bag or resealable plastic bag, snipped at one end, to fill the doughnut pans for perfectly round shaped doughnuts.